IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 rescue:

-- name: HANDLE ERROR IN LAB INVENTORY GENERATION
+- name: HANDLE MISSING INVENTORY TRACE

 ansible.builtin.debug: